What is counseling?

 How long will I have to wait for an appointment?

 Students are seen as soon as possible based their presenting issues as well as availability of appointment times.
 Students in crisis will be seen within 24 hours or sooner.

 How long will the appointment take?

 Initially the student will fill out general information forms which will be reviewed immediately by a clinician.
-It will take about 15-20 minutes to fill out these forms.
-The actual intake (your first appointment with a counselor) and subsequent appointments will last 50 minutes.
+It will take about an hour to fill out these forms and meet briefly with a counselor.
+The actual intake (your first appointment with a counselor) and subsequent appointments will last about 50 minutes.

 What about confidentiality in counseling?

 Counseling is confidential with the exceptions noted in state statute, which will be explained to you during your initial visit.
 These exceptions are clearly stated in the consent forms, which you must sign before counseling can begin.
 Counseling records are maintained independent of academic records.